The Imperatives

 If you've read any of my earlier posts, you've likely seen discussions about what I call “Ontologically Compromised.”
 If not, let's clarify it since it clearly has biblical importance for us.
 It also addresses the core issue that affects all of us.

 I first learned about this idea from a book about Thomas Merton, a Trappist monk who wrote many books in his lifetime.
 He coined the phrase with a clear definition.
 And I paraphrase what he said: sin is not a moral choice we make; it is what we are.
 We are naturally born rebellious, and sin is our nature; it's not something we do.
-Now, I will admit I wasn't thrilled about what he was saying about me in this view, but the Bible is clear that we fell a long way from grace and have found ourselves living in a world of barbarians doing what barbarian people do: rape and pillage.
+Now, I will admit I wasn't thrilled about what he was saying to me in this definition, but the Bible is clear that we fell a long way from grace and have found ourselves living in a world of barbarians doing what barbarian people do: rape and pillage.
 Seriously, look back at history and you see a people that have been at war with our neighbors since the beginning of time, have we not?

 As a human race, we have been affected by and continue to be influenced by the grip of the seven deadly sins.
 It's a biblical and historical truth.
 We are greedy, selfish, egotistical, prideful beings—fact!
-The Bible makes this clear, but I fear few of us truly believe it, even for a moment.
+The Bible makes this clear, but I fear few of us honestly believe it, even for a moment.
 “All have sinned and have fallen short of the glory of God.”
 It may sound like a gentle way to describe our nature and explain why we need a messiah and God's forgiveness, but it underscores a core problem for humanity.
 We are destructive creatures in desperate need of everything our Messiah offers.
 Yet, I worry that we don't fully understand what we truly require.

-We are a shameful people; we lack empathy for others and truly don't care about anyone but ourselves.
+We are a shameful people; we lack empathy for others and genuinely don't care about anyone but ourselves.
 God makes this clear in the Bible through the words of Christ and the apostles in the epistles.
 We are being told this plainly to highlight a fundamental truth.
 That's it, and it is one of the main points I want to leave you with.
 We are broken and in need of help, and this is what God has provided through our Messiah.
-Through Him, we will be saved from ourselves and the burden we are born into, and we will be renewed by the transformation of our mind and heart through the work of the Holy Spirit.Our creator had a plan for humanity, but humanity has been especially difficult for him to work with.
-In the end, we are told only a remnant will remain for God to take back with him as he “clears the table” and remakes heaven and earth, as he had done once before during the Noah Flood.
+Through Him, we will be saved from ourselves and the burden we are born into, and we will be renewed by the transformation of our mind and heart through the work of the Holy Spirit.

 Seven Deadly Sins

 The imperative I’m mentioning here is one we all know, but I want to take a moment to reflect on it.
 I’m talking about the Seven Deadly Sins.
-It reminded me of how serious this is, and I personally took it to heart.
+It reminds me of how serious this is, and I personally took it to heart.
 This list comes from a couple of sources, Proverbs and Galatians, and it became a tradition in the early church.
 Biblically, these sins are condemned, though different words are used to describe them.
 The tradition defines them as pride, greed, lust, envy, gluttony, wrath, and sloth.

 Let's Wrap This Up